JamesTheBard/sisyphus-ffmpeg/README.md

     )
 )

-# Stream 2 is the subtitles stream from the first source (the 'mkv' file)
+# The 0th subtitle stream from the source map is the third entry: the MKV
+# file.
+Again, another way of writing this would be to remove the specifier
+# and specify the 2nd track.
+This selects the 2nd overall track from the
+# source map.
 ff.output_maps.append(
     OutputMap(
-        stream=2,
+        stream=0,
         specifier="Subtitles",
         options={
             "codec": "copy"